inspec/inspec/docs-chef-io/content/inspec/platforms.md

 ## AliCloud Platform Support in InSpec

-You will need to install AliCloud SDK v ersion 0.8.0 and require AliCloud credentials to use the Chef InSpec AliCloud resources.
+You will need to install AliCloud SDK version 0.8.0 and require AliCloud credentials to use the Chef InSpec AliCloud resources.

 ### Setting up AliCloud credentials for InSpec